boost-edu-tools/gitinspectorgui/scripts/README.md

 -   Cross-compilation requires platform-specific setup
 -   Use CI/CD or platform-specific machines for complete builds
--   Consider using GitHub Actions or GitLab CI for multi-platform builds
+-   Consider using GitHub Actions for multi-platform builds

 ### Getting Help